 Eckley Sports and Social Club, 1946

 The mining company donated the building to the residents of Eckley in the 1940s for use as a social gather point.
 The club is still active with many residents and local citizens participating in their events.
 The sale of liquor was not permitted in many patch towns, however, there was a bar in the Eckley Hotel for some time.

 This building was used during the filming of The Molly Maguires, as the Emerald House.
 It was used for the filming of bar scenes.

 Slate Picker’s House, 1854

-The slate pickers’ homes are the smallest built in the village, and were building along Back Street.
-They are three rooms (two downstairs, and a sleeping loft upstairs), and would have been occupied by the Irish laborers when they first arrived in the village.
+The slate pickers’ homes are the smallest built in the village, and were built along Back Street.
+The houses consist of three rooms (two downstairs, and a sleeping loft upstairs), and would have been occupied by the Irish laborers when they first arrived in the village.
 The name comes from the worker’s position, frequently filled by young boys and disabled men, in which they would have picked pieces of slate out of the coal in the breaker.
-The job was the lowest of the pay scale and subsequently many of them lived in these structures.
+The job was the lowest on the pay scale and subsequently many of them lived in these structures.
 Most of the buildings were lost to fire and mining, however three remain.